tobywerthan/ENCE_3501_VLSI_2023/Lab5/README.md

         vin in 0 pulse(0v 5v 10n 1n 1n 40n 40n)
         .tran 0 40n
 <p align="center">
-    Figure 7 (Spice simulation code for the NAND gate with no load)
+    Figure 7 (Spice simulation code for the NAND gate switching point)
 </p>

 <p>
-    The results of the simulation were successful because the switching point was 2.416V.
-Because vdd was 5V, the switching point is roughly half of vdd.
+    The results of the simulation were successful because the switching point was roughly half of vdd.
 </p>

 <p align="center">
   <img width="1000" height="500" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/356808d3-3c64-468b-b137-259d1590656b">
 </p>
 <p align="center">
-    Figure 8 (Simulation results of the NAND gate with no load in LTSpice)
+    Figure 8 (Simulation results of the NAND gate switching point in LTSpice)
 </p>

 <p>
-    The second simulation of the NAND gate tests the behavior of the inverter with various load capacitor values.
-The spice code applies 5V to vdd, a pulse wave to vin, and analysis of the transient of the inverter with load values of 100f, 1p, 10p, and 100p.
+    The second simulation of the NAND gate tests the behavior of the logic values.
+The spice code applies 5V to vdd, a pulse wave to both inputs, and the timing of the waves is offset so that the various input combinations can be viewed in relation to the output.
+The transient is then recorded.
 </p>

 <p align="center">
   <img width="800" height="800" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/a43e18a9-ca9c-4f4c-b2f3-95f81afb08c1">
 </p>
 <p align="center">
-    Figure 9 (Simulation schematic of the NAND gate with a load capacitor in Electric VLSI)
+    Figure 9 (Simulation schematic of the NAND gate logic values in Electric VLSI)
 </p>

 <p>